 Thomas Edison's Children

-Like many men during his time Thomas Edison was the patriarch of a large family.
-Between his two wives, Mary and Mina, he fathered six children, a typical family size for the late 19th and early 20th centuries.
-Although Edison was a famous and wealthy man, being his child was often a difficult experience.
+Like many contemporaries, Thomas Edison was the patriarch of a large family.
+Between his two wives, Mary and Mina, he fathered six children, a typical family size for the late nineteenth and early twentieth centuries.
+Edison was a famous and wealthy man and being his child was often a difficult experience.
 Edison’s long hours in the lab meant a lot of time spent away from the family.
-Growing up in the great man’s shadow meant a lot of pressure on the kids to equal their father’s accomplishments.
+Besides, growing up in the great man’s shadow put pressure on the children to equal their father’s accomplishments.

 Edison’s first child was a daughter, Marion, born in 1872.
-As a girl Edison affectionately called her “Dot,” a reference to Morse Code.
-Her little brother Thomas, Jr., was called “Dash.”
-Edison and Mary had a third child, William, who was born in 1878.
+Edison affectionately called her “Dot,” a reference to Morse Code.
+Her younger brother, Thomas, Jr., was called “Dash.”
+Edison and Mary's third child, William, was born in 1878.

 Mary Edison died in 1884, and Edison married 20-year old Mina Miller two years later.
 This marriage was difficult for some of Edison’s children to accept.
-Mina was closer in age to Marion then she was to her husband and the two had an uneasy and difficult relationship with her step-daughter.
+Mina was closer in age to Marion then her husband and she had an uneasy and difficult relationship with her step-daughter.
 Marion felt displaced in the family by Edison’s young wife.
-As a result of the tension between Mina and Marion a rift grew between Marion and her father as well.
+The tension between Mina and Marion created a rift between Marion and her father.
 Marion often felt neglected by her father.
-As a teenager she spent a lot of time in Europe and at one point developed smallpox, a serious, potentially fatal disease.
+As a teenager she spent a lot of time in Europe and at one point developed smallpox, a serious.
 Throughout the seven week duration of the illness, she received only two letters from her father.
 This type of indifference hurt Marion very much.

-In addition to becoming a stepmother to Edison’s three children with Mary, Mina Edison had three children of her own: Madeleine (1888), Charles (1890), and Theodore (1898).
+Mina became a stepmother to Edison’s three children, and she and the famous inventor had three children of her own: Madeleine (1888), Charles (1890), and Theodore (1898).
 Like all of Edison’s children, they were subject to high expectations, both from their father and society in general.
 Edison would have liked to see some of them follow in his footsteps as an inventor, and although some did try, they generally met with modest success.